South Fremantle Football Club

-For a club with a history of over 120 years, South Fremantle does not yet boast a footballer who has played 300 or more senior League games in the red and white guernsey.
-The club is also recognised for its significant contribution of players who hail from Indigenous Australian, Italian and Croatian heritage.
+A club with a history of over 120 years, South Fremantle does not yet boast a footballer who has played 300 or more senior League games in the red and white guernsey.
+The club is also recognised for its significant contribution of players who hail from Indigenous australian, Italian and Croatian heritage.

 History

 The Fremantle Football Club (originally known as Unions and unrelated to either an earlier club and the current AFL club of the same name) had won ten premierships in the fourteen years that they were in the WA Football Association (now known as the West Australian Football League).
 By 1899, however, the club suffered from financial problems that caused the club to disband.
 The South Fremantle Football Club was formed to take their place following an application to the league by Griff John, who would be appointed secretary of the new club, with Tom O'Beirne the inaugural president.
 Most players, however, were from the defunct Fremantle club.

 The new club did well in its first year, finishing runners-up.
 However, over the next three seasons the performance fell away badly and, in April 1904 a Fremantle newspaper confidently reported that South Fremantle would not appear again.
 However, the club decided to carry on and centreman Harry Hodge took over as skipper, but the season was a disaster.
 The club won only one game.